-For more information about your coverage offered by you r employer, please check y your summary plan description or contact
+For more information about your coverage offered by your employer, please check your summary plan description or contact 817-272-5558 or benefits@uta.edu

 The Marketplace can help you evaluate your coverage options, including your eligibility for coverage through the Marketplace and its cost.
 Please visit HealthCare.gov for more information, including an online application for health insurance coverage and contact information for a Health Insurance Marketplace in your area.